SAFE-Stack/SAFE-BookStore/README.md

 - Or install the [Redux DevTools](http://extension.remotedev.io/) as a Chrome Extensions (recommended) Only one error remains, when visiting the WebApp the first time.

-### TypeProviders in the backend

-Sadly, .NET Core 2.0 currently does not support Type Providers, so you can not just add the NuGet packages like FSharp.Data to your backend project.

-### Additional Notes

-- You can not call the functions of Fable inside the F# interactive.

 ## Maintainer(s)